Sustainsys/Saml2/doc/Contributing.md

 disable the rule for the entire code base.
 Unknown words are added to `CustomDictionary.xml` instead of suppressing individual warnings.
 * Private members in classes are named with camelCasing, no underscores or similar.
+* Member variables are not prefixed with `this.` unless required to resolve ambiguity (such as in a constructor having parameters with the same name as the members).
 * Any single method is so short that it fits on one screen (on a typical laptop monitor, not a 30-feet development monster-monitor in vertical orientation).